dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 What better way to understand how they shake out than clustering their regular season statistics?
 This is an opportunity to work with [tibbleColumns](https://github.com/nhemerson/tibbleColumns) by Hoyt Emerson, a new package that adds some intriguing functionality to dplyr, and [dendextend](https://cran.r-project.org/package=dendextend) by Tal Gallili, which adds options to hierarchical clustering diagrams.
 Best data found came from Rob Vollman at [http://www.hockeyabstract.com/testimonials](http://www.hockeyabstract.com/testimonials).

+Bottom line up front: unsupervised learning here taught more about my data set, and less about the world it represents.
+Where it did teach about the world of NHL goalies, it showed this guy, is standing out:

 ![Frederick Andersen](/images/640px-Capitals-Maple_Leafs.jpg)

 <!--more-->